rosanamontes/Teranga.Go/README.md

   * language_selector
 6. Clone https://github.com/rosanamontes/Teranga.Go
 7. Make simbolic links for the previous plugings in order that they appear as inside the mod/ directory
-8. Enabled current plugins followin the next order (the last is placed at the bottom):
+8. Enabled current plugins following the next order (that's is, the last is placed at the bottom of the list):
    * Teranga External Pages 1.9
    * Teranga App Ad 1.2
    * Teranga Trip Companions 1.8